Cheesebaron/Cheesebaron.MvxPlugins/PULL_REQUEST_001.md

 There is only weak consistency in the naming of NuGet Target strings in the above!

 Does it matter?
-It should not matter once you get the package.config files created because after then NuGet should not care how you named these directories.
+It should not matter once you get the packages.config files created because after then NuGet should not care how you named these directories.
+Plus if you create your Solution from a Template, that Template will include packages.config files and the package restore does the rest.
+However Xamarin cross platform

-But the naming conventions must be important when you initially install NuGet packages, because for each ProjectTypeGuid it needs to select a single directory to link to.

-Quite possibly NuGet is robust enough not to fail here.
-It may for example when you are connecting the packages for a PCL project be smart enough to realise that there is only one directory that starts with "portable-".
-It might be smart enough to to realise that wp8 == wp80 || wp81 and so on.

-Given some time I might experiment with this and see what works.
+Solutions are typically have one or more PCL projects and many targets, each target needs one or more of the PCL's and a sunset of the assemblies like Droid and iOS10 that are specific to each target.

+I would like to get it right.
+From what I can tell by looking into the Git source for NuGet, that code is being changed very frequently, and there are files that contain the information I need.
+FrameworkConstants.cs contains a list of FrameworkIdentifiers e.g. Xamarin.iOS.

+DefaultPortableFrameworkMappings.cs contains a Dictionary that has the profile number as key and then lists the CommonFrameworks supported.
+This excludes the Xamarin frameworks, not sure why, the Xamarin Frameworks should implement a dot net core framework on another target providing complete coverage of the .NET Framework number.
+Mostly that is true, and so the Nuget developers see no point in listing Xamarin targets in addition to .NET targets.

+I need to look into this further in order to understand how it works and then nail down the correct NuGet target strings.

 ### Update the Version of the NuSpec ###